Privacy Policy

 - Provide customer support

-- Comply with legal obligations and DVS requirements
+- Comply with legal obligations and regulatory requirements

 - Maintain security and prevent fraud